-Lucas D’Onofrio surprised up his girlfriend at her house one night with a freshly bald head.
-He wanted to support the love of his life in her battle with cancer.
-Tamara’s hair had been falling out because of chemotherapy treatments but that night, she might have been the happiest person forced to shave her head — she had her high school sweetheart by her side.
+Lucas D’Onofrio surprised his girlfriend at her house one night with a freshly bald head.
+He wanted to help the love his life through the most difficult time in her life.
+Tamara’s hair had been falling out because of chemotherapy treatments, but that night, she may have been the happiest person forced to shave her head — she had her high school sweetheart by her side.

 “It made me feel good,” Tamara Bruzzo told USA Today.
 “When I saw him bald, I was like, all right let’s do this.
 I didn’t cry when (a friend) shaved my head.
 I was the happiest person alive.”

-Lucas had another surprise up his sleeve, or in his pocket, but had to wait for the perfect moment.
+Lucas had another surprise up his sleeve, or in his pocket rather, but decided to wait for the perfect moment.
 He knew it would come soon.

 The couple was devastated, but optimistic.

 Tamara had to undergo six 96-hour, grueling infusion sessions in the course of three months.
-Lucas never left her side.
+All the while, Lucas never left her side.
 When her hair started falling out, he was the first to shave his head.
 The trying time brought the high school sweethearts of six years even closer.

 By the end of the three months, Lucas knew it was time for the big surprise.

-It was the moment he had been waiting for years.
+He was nervous.
+It was the moment he had been waiting for for years.